njanke96/gamescope-session/README.md

 ### gamescope-bigpicture

 Script to launch Steam Big Picture nested in gamescope within an X11/Wayland session.
 Best for when running other applications like Discord or when alt-tabbing to a Desktop is needed.
+Launches [steam-controller-dsu](https://github.com/njanke96/steam-controller-dsu) with defaults if it is installed.

 ### gamesope-session

 Gamescope session launch.
 I don't have user services so it manually starts pipewire and a dbus session.
+Also launches [steam-controller-dsu](https://github.com/njanke96/steam-controller-dsu) with defaults if it is installed.

 ### wayland-sessions